Neutral Triplet Collective Mode in Doped Graphene: Formulation of the problem

-In this model, $U$ is the on-site Coulomb repulsion.
+where $i,j$ denote sites of a honeycomb lattice, and $\sigma$ stands for spin of electrons.
+The spectrum of the band limit, $U=0$, is given by $\epsilon_{\vk, \alpha}=\pm\epsilon_{\vk}$ corresponding to $\alpha=+1,-1$ for conduction and valence bands, respectively, and, \be \epsilon_{\vk}=t\sqrt{1+\cos(\sqrt{3}k_{y}/2)\cos(k_{x}/2)+4\cos^{2}(k_{x}/2)}, \ee where $t\sim 2.8$ eV is the hopping amplitude.
+The lattice parameter $a$ is taken as carbon-carbon distance.
+In this model, $U$ is on-site Coulomb repulsion.
 Although the bare value of $U$ in graphene is $\sim 4t-5t$, but within the RPA one should not increase $U$ above $U_c\sim 2.23t$~\cite{JafariBaskaran}.
 The underestimation of $U_c$ is a known artifact of RPA, as in the sense of Hubbard-Stratonivich transformation, the RPA approximation belongs to the family of mean field approximations~\cite{NagaosaBook}.
 Therefore to be consistent in applying the RPA approximation, we restrict ourselves to values of $U\sim 2t$.